Mangione Hosting Events

 He is working with Save Our Community (www.saveourcommunity.org) to raise the funds necessary to engage a lobbyist to represent us with the Maryland Public Service Commission as they consider the application by the PSEG to build this disastrous project.
 We would like to engage the best professionals to advocate our position.
 Because of the initial generosity of many we have been able to engage Harris Eisenstein, Esq. to advise Save Our Community on various matters.
 Harris is exceptionally qualified (https://rosenbergmartin.com/people/harris-w-eisenstein/) in these matters and is a valuable asset to our team as we fight to stop this project.

 We need to raise money to fund our lobbyist efforts.
-This is his next priority in my work to stop this project.
-We are hosting a major fundraiser at Hayfields on November 9th for Save Our Community.
+This is his next priority in his work to stop this project.
+He is hosting a major fundraiser at Hayfields on November 9th for Save Our Community.
 I want to stress none of this money is for his campaign it is being raised to support the work of Save Our Community.
 I would greatly appreciate your help if your budget allows for it…this is very important to me.

 Save Our Community